Hoffee-Toffee/Guess-With-Less/README.md

 - I want to dunk on my friends and show them how good I am at guessing images when theyre super blurry.
 I want to be able to choose what category of image I'll have to guess.

-- As a user I want to be able to choose from multiple gamemodes to get a different flavour on the classic Guess With Less experience.
+- As a user I want to be able to choose from multiple gamemodes to get a different flavour on the Classic Guess With Less experience.